 Gluten free baking does take some getting used to, especially when working with yeast.
 But with a few tips, you’ll end up with perfect results when you make this gluten free dinner roll recipe.

 - Make sure your yeast is active.
 First, check the date on the package before using.
-Then make sure your water is between 90 and 110°F so you dn’t kill the yeast.
+Then make sure your water is between 90 and 110°F so you don’t kill the yeast.
 Then if it doesn’t get frothy and bubbly within 10 minutes after you mix in the water and sugar, it might be dead and you’ll need to start over with fresh yeast.

 - Spoon the flour lightly or use a scale to measure it by weight.
 If you are using measuring cups, very lightly spoon it into the cup, then level with a knife.
-Never dip the measuring up into the flour and scoop it up as this will pack in too much flour.
+Never dip the measuring cup into the flour and scoop it up as this will pack in too much flour.
 You can always add more.

 - If you forget to take the eggs out of the fridge, place them in a bowl and run warm water in for 5 minutes to let them come to room temperature.

-- Beating the dough with an electric mixer ensures that all of the ingredients are well combined, the flour is hydrated, and that your buns have a nice amount of fluffiness and air to them.
+- Beating the dough with an electric mixer ensures that all of the ingredients are well combined, the flour is hydrated, and your buns have a nice amount of fluffiness and air to them.

 - The dough will be quite sticky.
 Flouring a work surface and your hands will help.
-I used a scoop to get the number portions of dough I wanted right onto the floured surface, then lightly formed them into balls.
+I used a scoop to get the number of portions of dough I wanted right onto the floured surface, then lightly formed them into balls.
 You could also scoop the dough right into the pan, but then you might not know how many you’ll end up with.

 Can I Freeze Dinner Rolls?